In Europe, the Only Choice Is Right or Far-Right

 Macron’s flagship project, a fundamental reform of the eurozone, has been undermined by Germany’s refusal to act.
 This will inevitably move both Macron and German Chancellor Angela Merkel further to the right.
 It seems that no one in Berlin has learned anything from Brexit.
 The German elite sees Brexit as an opportunity to increase German influence within the EU independent of France, rather than as a threat.
 The German government will continue its conservative economic policies, guided by the belief that an integrated fiscal policy would result in the financial exploitation of Germany.
 The fact that Germany is currently exploiting other countries in order to generate a trade surplus (currently 8 percent of its GDP) — thanks to sharing a common currency with poorer countries with lower productivity — has consistently escaped the attention of German voters.
 But Germany’s behavior is generating a huge imbalance in the EU’s economy and fomenting an anti-EU populist backlash in poorer countries.
 This state of affairs cannot last indefinitely.

 Germany offers a case study of Europe’s sharply limited political landscape — divided between the right and the populist right.
 Although the far-right Alternative for Germany (AfD) is a newcomer to the German parliament (it came third in the most recent elections, with 12.6 percent of the vote), the party is already exerting a significant influence on government policies, much as Nigel Farage’s UK Independence Party did in Britain during David Cameron’s years as prime minister.
-Horst Seehofer, the head of Merkel’s sister party, the Bavaria-based Christian Social Union (CSU), has become the minister of the interior, building, and Heimat — meaning “homeland,” which he added to the name of the ministry — is trying to emulate AfD in order to avoid losing votes to the upstart party.
+Horst Seehofer, the head of Merkel’s sister party, the Bavaria-based Christian Social Union (CSU), has become the minister of the interior, building, and Heimat — meaning “homeland,” which he added to the name of the ministry.
+He is trying to emulate AfD in order to avoid losing votes to the upstart party.
 AfD’s strong showing in Bavaria undermined the CSU’s previously hegemonic position, forcing Seehofer to resign from his post as Bavaria’s minister-president.
 Now, Seehofer is trying to rebuild his influence by assuming the language and policies of populism.

 Following populist models, Seehofer is constantly trying to draw a distinction between himself and his boss, Merkel.
 Before Merkel was sworn in, Seehofer went to visit Russian President Vladimir Putin just as Merkel was set to meet U.S. President Donald Trump.
 Like other far-right politicians in Europe, Seehofer is a critic of the sanctions imposed against Russia in response to its invasion of Ukraine.
 The day after the new government was sworn in, Seehofer announced in the tabloid Bild that “Islam does not belong to Germany.”
 When Prime Minister Viktor Orban won reelection in Hungary last month, Seehofer and his party ostentatiously congratulated him, calling him “our friend” and calling his policies “civic conservatism.”